LilaGuill/marvel-frontend/README.md

 **Functionalities**

-- Get characters : axios request from Api https://github.com/LilaGuill/marvel-back
+- Get characters : axios request from Api
-- Get comics : axios request from Api https://github.com/LilaGuill/marvel-back
+- Get comics : axios request from Api
 - Authentication :
   - signup : create an account saved in mongoDB database
   - signin : verify in mongoDB database if the account is register
   - cookies : set or remove token from cookie
-- Add some comics or charactres to favorites, saved in mongoDB database
+- Add some comics or characters to favorites, saved in mongoDB database
-- Remove comics or characteres from favorites, remove from mongoDB database
+- Remove comics or characters from favorites, remove from mongoDB database

 **UI**